Politics and Law Programs

 Prerequisites: POLS 256 or POLS 291 or GLOB 241/POLS 241 or GLOB 290/POLS 290 and junior standing or approval of a supervising faculty member and the department chair.

-In this course students analyze the nature of the modern nation/state system, and the resultant struggle for power, including power politics, balance of power, and war and peace.
+In this course, students analyze the nature of the modern international system, and the resultant struggle for power, including power politics, balance of power, and war and peace.
 This course covers the bases and limitations of national power as well as international law, international organization and diplomacy.
-For qualified students, this course may be taken as a 500 level graduate content course.
-Permission of the instructor is required.
+It applies enduring principles to modern issues and cases.

 Prerequisites: GLOB 241/POLS 241 or POLS 256 or GLOB 290/POLS 290 or POLS 291